dmbarbour/awelon/AboutAO.md

 ### Interactive AO

 My vision for interactive AO involves live maintenance of a dictionary.
 A significant difference from a conventional REPL is that there is no implicit environment passed from one step to the next.
-Small, sequential steps may be modeled by having new definitions begin with previously defined words, e.g.:
+Small, sequential steps may be modeled by having new definitions begin by naming the previously defined word, e.g.:

         @a1 3       -- renders '3'
         @a2 a1 4 +  -- renders '7'